Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Related Work

-Recent studies using LLMs to simulate human responses can be categorized by persona granularity: demographic, character, and individualized personas~\cite{Chen2024FromPT}.
-Demographic persona simulations capture behavior patterns of certain groups (\textit{e.g.}, ``a 25-year-old white woman'') rather than specific individuals~\cite{deshpande-etal-2023-toxicity,kong-etal-2024-better}.
-By design, this approach avoids the issue of insufficient individual personas.
-Therefore, we focus on character and individual simulations, where persona insufficiency remains a critical concern.
+Recent studies using LLMs to simulate human responses can be categorized by persona granularity: demographic, biography, and individualized personas~\cite{Chen2024FromPT}.

+\textbf{User simulation with demographic persona} captures behavior patterns of certain groups (\textit{e.g.}, ``a 25-year-old white woman'') rather than specific individuals~\cite{deshpande-etal-2023-toxicity,kong-etal-2024-better}.
+While this setting does not aim to simulate a unique individual, it does not eliminate the issue of persona insufficiency.
+Specifying only demographic attributes is often insufficient to determine a unique response, and the appropriate output in such cases may be a distribution of plausible behaviors rather than a single prediction.
+Therefore, we focus on individual simulations, where the goal is to approximate a specific person's response, making persona sufficiency a critical concern.

-Character simulation mimics fictional characters or celebrities.
-This type of target often provides abundant persona data for simulation, such as scripts~\cite{tu-etal-2024-charactereval,chen-etal-2023-large}, summarized personas (\textit{e.g.}, from Wikipedia)\cite{shao2023character}, or even parametric knowledge in LLMs~\cite{lu-etal-2024-large}.
-These sources enable rich persona input.
-However, ``more'' does not equal ``sufficient.''
-In specific contexts, it remains unclear whether models effectively leverage the most relevant personas from the available information, or overlook crucial, unstated ones.
+\textbf{Individual simulation with biography} mimics fictional characters or celebrities.
+This type of target often provides abundant persona data for simulation, such as scripts~\cite{tu-etal-2024-charactereval,chen-etal-2023-large}, summarized personas (\textit{e.g.}, from Wikipedia)~\cite{shao2023character}, or even parametric knowledge in LLMs~\cite{lu-etal-2024-large}, enabling rich persona input.
+However, abundant personas do not necessarily imply that the personas relevant to a specific context are available.
+It remains unclear whether models can effectively utilize the most relevant personas from the available information or recognize when crucial personas are not present.

-Individual simulation mimics real-world individuals for applications such as personalized services.
-Due to privacy concerns and limited data availability, persona information is often sparse.
-While prior work~\cite{Ng2024HowWC,park2024generativeagentsimulations1000,yamashita-etal-2023-realpersonachat} has explored data collection methods, the key challenge is not how much data to collect but what to collect.
-Identifying crucial personas in advance could improve simulation faithfulness.
+\textbf{Individual simulation without biography} focuses on real-world individuals for applications such as personalized services.
+Due to privacy constraints and limited access, the persona information available in advance is often sparse.
+Prior work has explored various methods to collect persona information~\cite{Ng2024HowWC,park2024generativeagentsimulations1000,yamashita-etal-2023-realpersonachat}, aiming to gather rich persona of an individual via interviews, pre-specified questions, or questionnaires (\textit{e.g.}, MBTI).
+However, such methods do not guarantee persona sufficiency in specific contexts.
+Instead, focusing on query-relevant personas for each situation provides a more practical approach to ensure the persona sufficiency.
+Identifying relevant personas for each query is thus crucial for improving simulation faithfulness.